Desert Air Force: AHQ Egypt

 On 30 July 1941, Collishaw handed over No. 204 Group to Coningham.
 Later that year, RAF Middle East Command came under the command of Air Marshal Sir Arthur Tedder.
 On 21 October 1941, Air Headquarters Western Desert was created by upgrading 204 Group to command status.

 Three wings operated in North Africa at first, 258 and 269 Wings operated over the front line and 262 Wing defended the Nile Delta.
 On 20 January 1942, the command was renamed Air Headquarters Libya; however, on 3 February it reverted to its former name of the Air Headquarters Western Desert.

 Western Desert Air Force

-Between 18 November 1941 to 19 May 1942 the A.H.Q.
-Western Desert was organised as:
+A.H.Q.
+Western Desert organisation from 18 November 1941 to 19 May 1942.